testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 {% blockquote Leslie Lamport, TLA+ - https://lamport.azurewebsites.net/tla/book.html?back-link=learning.html#book Specifying Systems %}
 "Behavior is an infinite sequence of states."<br>
-"State is an assignment of value to variables."
+"State is an assignment of values to variables."
 {% endblockquote %}

 Let's try to apply the definitions given above to a simple requirement for a web application.
 For example,